 Dr. Tiffany McCormack has children of her own, and knows very well what new mothers go through in trying to get their bodies back into the shape they desire.
 She will be happy to discuss your goals with you, and help you determine what you may be able to achieve through traditional diet and exercise, as well as aesthetic enhancement procedures that may help with areas that are just not responding to the work you are doing to improve them.

-Please contact McCormack Plastic surgery to schedule a consultation with our plastic surgeon.
+Please contact McCormack Plastic Surgery online or via telephone to schedule a consultation with our plastic surgeon.